ThatsVie/atlas-web_front_end/developer_tools/README.md

 ### Task 9: Determining Max-Width of the Container

-Identify the maximum width setting for the first .container within the "About" section of the website under specific browser conditions.
+Identify the maximum width setting for the first `.container` within the "About" section of the website under specific browser conditions.

  **Steps:**

 Ensure the browser width is set between 1250px and 1440px.

-Open Developer Tools and select the first .container within the "About" section.
+Open Developer Tools and select the first `.container` within the "About" section.

-Use the "Computed" tab to find the max-width property of the .container.
+Use the "Computed" tab to find the max-width property of the `.container`.

 Record the value found and save it as max-width: <VALUE>; in `9-max_width`.